Investor’s Guide to Uniswap: Should You Invest in UNI?

 In 2023, GFXLabs, one of the contributors to the Uniswap project, advanced a proposal to turn on the fee switch and move a portion of the revenues to protocol treasury.

-The proposal would have implemented a protocol fee of 20% on the collected fees from version 3 and also turned on the fee switch on version 2.
-Based on projections released by GFXLabs, the proposed 1/5th fee would have generated over $52 million in revenues for the protocol across six months (based on average fees generated in May 2023).
+The proposal would have implemented a protocol fee of 20% of the collected fees from version 3 and turned on the fee switch on version 2.
+Based on projections released by GFXLabs, the proposed 1/5th fee would have generated over $52 million in revenue for the protocol across six months (based on the average fees generated in May 2023).

-In theory, part or all of this revenue could be shared with UNI holders — like a stock dividend.
-Of course, any such move would also directly impact the revenue generation of liquidity providers, who could leave for competing exchanges.
+In theory, part or all of this revenue could be shared with UNI holders—like a stock dividend.
+Of course, any such move would also directly impact liquidity providers' revenue generation, who could leave for competing exchanges.

 For many UNI investors, that risk would outweigh the reward.
-This was reflected in the July vote on the proposal, which was narrowly defeated, with 45.32% of the votes going to the “no fee” camp.
+This was reflected in the July vote on the proposal, which was narrowly defeated.
+45.32% of the votes went to the “no fee” camp.

 Uniswap Tokens and Fundraising

-The protocol is managed by Uniswap Labs, formed by founder Hayden Adams.
-The company has recently conducted two funding rounds, raising over $176 million.
+Uniswap Labs, founded by Hayden Adams, manages the protocol.
+The company recently conducted two funding rounds, raising over $176 million.

-• The Series A round in August 2020 was led by Andreessen Horowitz (a16z crypto) and raised $11 million.
-There were eight investors in total, including Union Square Ventures, A. Capital Ventures, SVA, and Variant Alternative Income Fund.
+• Andreessen Horowitz (a16z crypto) led the Series A round in August 2020, which raised $11 million.
+Eight investors participated, including Union Square Ventures, A. Capital Ventures, SVA, and Variant Alternative Income Fund.

 • The Series B round ran in October 2022.
-Conducted amid the crypto winter, the initiative was a remarkable success, bringing in $165 million.
+Conducted during the crypto winter, it was a remarkable success, bringing in $165 million.

 Since the company currently does not take any trading fees, the primary source of value/revenue for the project is its native token, UNI.
 Although most tokens were airdropped to community members, liquidity providers, and protocol users on launch, 20% of the UNI supply has been kept in reserve.

 If the protocol fee switch activation is passed in a future vote, the revenues for the protocol and team behind Uniswap could increase by up to $50 million/year.
-Such proposals in the past have sought to spend these additional revenues to fund new projects and education programs.
+In the past, such proposals have sought to spend these additional revenues to fund new projects and education programs.

 Uniswap Liquidity Pool Revenues